CybershoesVR/Quest_FastSDK_Unity/README.md

 //  BASIC IMPLEMENTATION  ///
 /////////////////////////////////
 Any questions: please contact us dev@cybershoes.io  We are here to help.
 Replace what is written in "parenthesis" with your gameobject.
-Goes into update.
+This goes into your update.

 ```
 float speed = 0.5f;